anilmainali/SoftwareTesting/Static-Testing.md

 - Requirement specifications
 - System designs
 - code
 - Test plans and
 - Test cases.

-besides finding defects early there are also other benefits among them.
+Besides finding defects early there are also other benefits among them.